Tejesh2005/Finalproject_FFSD/README.md

 # DriveBidRent

-*DriveBidRent* is a comprehensive, user-friendly web platform designed to connect *vehicle sellers*, *buyers*, *mechanics*, *drivers*, and *auction managers* for all your car auction, rental, and service needs.
+*DriveBidRent* is a comprehensive, user-friendly web platform designed to connect *vehicle sellers*, *buyers*, *mechanics*, and *auction managers* for all your car auction, rental, and service needs.
 Our platform streamlines the process of selling, buying, renting, and maintaining vehicles, ensuring a seamless and transparent experience for every user.

 ---